arkb2023/devops-kubernetes/the_project/README.md

     ![caption](./images/07-github-staging-workflow-kustomization-commit.png)

     Note:
-    - The commit message is `GitOps Staging Project 9b66e7a0f65e34e6a5dc6b8bc7d48abe8d922c0c` which includes the main branch commit hash as short sha `9b66e7a`
+    - The commit message `GitOps Staging Project 9b66e7a0f65e34e6a5dc6b8bc7d48abe8d922c0c`, includes the main branch commit hash which is also used for the image tags - `arkb2023/*:9b66e7a0f65e34e6a5dc6b8bc7d48abe8d922c0c`
-    - The new commit used in kustomize build by the GitHub Actions workflow for ArgoCD to pick up shows up as long sha `c19b59adf7d9101907486d23c275e431b796cfea` and commit_sha `c19b59a` is the
+    - The new commit `c19b59a` on `overlays/staging/kustomization.yaml` gets detected by ArgoCD for automatic sync to staging environment.

   - [Commit #c19b59a](https://github.com/arkb2023/devops-kubernetes/commit/c19b59adf7d9101907486d23c275e431b796cfea) shows the updated production `kustomization.yaml`: